-Since 2015, TEF and its partner organisations have trained, mentored, and funded more than 11,023 African entrepreneurs in a variety of industries and sectors.
+Since 2015, TEF and its partner organisations have trained, mentored, and funded more than 11,000 African entrepreneurs in a variety of industries and sectors.

-This report focuses on the organisations TEF has partnered with since 2015, as well as the Foundation's own contribution to the support of the Entrepreneurship Programme.
+For the purposes of this report, focus will be given on the organisations TEF has partnered with since 2015, as well as the Foundation's own contribution to the support of the Entrepreneurship Programme.